 I use a bit of Â turmeric in mainly for the color and to enhance that hue,I finish the sauce with saffron infused in milk at the end.If you prefer more of a whitish korma, skip the turmeric and just add the saffron strands (without soaking).Another unusual thing in my recipe is the addition of kasuri methi (dried fenugreek leaves), a flavor which I really enjoy in creamy curries, you can skip if you like.

-- 1.25 lb chicken thighs, boneless & skinless, cut into bite size pieces (see notes)
+- 1.25 lb chicken thighs boneless & skinless, cut into 2 inch pieces

 - ½ teaspoon salt

 For Korma Sauce